 Dominion Energy and Duke Energy were named on a list of supporters that Eshenbaugh provided to the committee, along with industry groups like the American Petroleum Institute:

-Public records by Documented, a corporate watchdog group, also show that the calendar for state senator Frank Hoagland, the primary sponsor of SB 33, included a meeting last April to discuss “critical infrastructure” with John Keaton, the director of state and regulatory affairs for Duke Energy in Ohio.
+Public records obtained by Documented, a corporate watchdog group, also show that the calendar for state senator Frank Hoagland, the primary sponsor of SB 33, included a meeting last April to discuss “critical infrastructure” with John Keaton, the director of state and regulatory affairs for Duke Energy in Ohio.

 Lobbyists for a number of electric and gas utility interests also disclosed lobbying on the bill during the final quarter of 2019, including lobbyists representing: